 Bad Credit and Unrecorded Income

-But it's problematic if they have poor credit because all subprime lenders require proof of income and, unfortunately, bank deposit records are not considered to be an adequate proof of income.
+But it's problematic if they have poor credit because all subprime lenders require proof of income and, unfortunately, bank deposit records aren't considered to be adequate proof of income.

 Chances are, this person doesn't show all (or possibly any) of their income on a tax return, so getting a loan from a subprime lender is probably not in the cards.

-There are, however, other possibilities that this person can explore:
+There are, however, other car buying possibilities consumers who get paid in cash under the table can explore:

-- Check out a buy-here-pay-here car lot – Financing a vehicle through one of the larger, national BHPH car lots (one that reports loans and payments to the credit bureaus) is a viable option – especially with that kind of a down payment
+- Check out a buy here pay here car lot – Financing a vehicle through one of the larger, national BHPH car lots (one that reports loans and timely payments to the credit bureaus) is a viable option, especially with that kind of a down payment

-In either case, they need to do their homework.
-This means checking sites such as Kelley Blue Book's kbb.com and nada.com to be sure they're paying a fair price.
+In either case, consumers need to do their homework.
+This means checking sites such as Kelley Blue Book and NADAguides to be sure they're paying a fair price.

 The Bottom Line

-Unless they report all of their income, credit-challenged consumers who get paid under the table will find it very difficult getting approved by a subprime lender.
-But there are acceptable alternatives including paying cash as well as getting financed with a BHPH dealer that reports to the credit bureaus.
+Unless they report all of their income, credit-challenged consumers who get paid in cash under the table will find it very difficult to get approved by a subprime lender.
+But there are acceptable alternatives including paying cash or getting financed with a BHPH dealer that reports to the credit bureaus.

-If you need a vehicle, begin the process by completing our online application.
-We will match you with a dealership that will give you the best shot at improving your situation.
+If you need a vehicle, begin the process by completing our online auto loan request form.
+Auto Credit Express will work to match you with a dealership near you that specializes in getting people in unique situations financed.